Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Dyson expansion of the thermal Green's function

 In this section, we follow Feynman's approach to the study of Green's functions at finite temperature.
 The starting point is the evaluation of the partition function within the framework of second quantization, which allows us to reformulate thermodynamic and dynamical quantities in terms of the interaction picture.
 This leads to an expression of the Matsubara Green's function as a perturbative series in powers of the interaction.
 A fundamental step in the computation of the thermal Green's function is the evaluation of the partition function \( Z \), associated with a generic Hamiltonian of the form given in $\eqref{eq: HamiltonianascompostainH_0eH_I}$, within the framework of second quantization.
 Specifically, we proceed with the following sequence of manipulations

-where $Z_0$ and $\langle \ldots \rangle_0$ denote the partition function and the thermal average with respect to the Hamiltonian $\hat{\mathcal{H}}_0$, respectively, and $U(\beta \hslash)$ is the imaginary-time evolution operator in the interaction picture.
+where $Z_0$ and $\langle \ldots \rangle_0$ denote the partition function and the thermal average with respect to the Hamiltonian $\hat{\mathcal{H}}_0$, respectively, and $U(\beta \hslash)$ is evolution operator in the thermal interaction picture.
 Given two general operators $A$ and $B$, the Matsubara Green's function at positive times becomes

 Using $U(\beta \hslash) = S(\beta \hslash,0)$ e $A(\tau)=S(0,\tau) A^{(0)}(\tau) S(\tau,0)$, we write

 If the order of $A^{(0)}(\tau)$ and $S(\tau,0)$ can be reversed, the thermal Green's function is

 which, upon expanding \( U(\beta \hslash) \) in a Dyson series, becomes